aiswaryasankar/website/_posts/2018-12-30-where-lunch.md

 image: /stock_images/ctmc_poisson.png
 ---

 People arrive independently and at random times to work in the research lab.
 From observation, I've come to expect that $$\lambda$$ people arrive there to work per hour.
 On a given day, everyone there decides to get lunch at one of the $$m$$ restaurants nearby.
-If we each choose where to eat independently and we have an equal probability of choosing each restaurant, can we figure out the expected number of different restaurants we go to?
+We can't unanimously decide on a place to eat so we each choose where to eat independently.
+If each of us has an equal probability of going to each restaurant, can we figure out the expected number of different restaurants we cover as a group?

 <hr>
 <br><br>
 Ok first the expected number of restaurants visited will naturally depend on the number of people that go to get food.
 All we know is that during a given hour, I expect $$\lambda$$ people to arrive and that they arrive independently and randomly.
-Given this, at any given instant <b>can I compute the probability that $$k$$ people have arrived?</b>  <br>
+Given this, at any given instant <b><i>can I compute the probability that $$k$$ people have arrived?</i></b>  <br>
 Once I know the probability that there are a certain number, $$k$$ people going to get food I then need to determine the expected number of restaurants they visit.
 Now each of these $$n$$ people individually choose the restaurant they want to eat at with equal probability.
 If two people choose the same place, the expected number of places they visit remains the same.
-Given that the group splits off to get food from their desired location, <b>how can we compute the expected number of restaurants they visit?</b>
+Given that the group splits off to get food from their desired location, <b><i>how can we compute the expected number of restaurants they visit?</i></b>
 <br><br>
 <h3>The Poisson</h3>
 Let's start by tackling the first question.
 We need a way to compute the probability that at a given moment of time there are $$n$$ people present and they arrive at a rate of $$\lambda$$ per hour.
 How can we model this?
 We can first think of drawing this out as a graph.
 Each state represents the number of people in lab.
 Once again we don't have discrete transition probabilityes, but instead we have the probability of transitioning as a function of time.